oVirt/ovirt-site/source/feature/self-hosted-engine.html.md

 *   Ability to tolerate a file share loss: have a mirrored copy of the Engine VM disk on another share

+#### Required modifications

+*   VDSM currently only support volume locking on the global level only - thus it can be currently either globally on or off, with no option to enable it for specific VM only.
+*   In VDSM handling of operations like live snapshot (hoplug the new volume lease), live storage migration (hotplug all the new volume leases on the new storage and hotunplug all the old ones), disk hotplug/hotunplug (hotplug/hotunplug the volume lease), etc. must be handled properly (currently these cases are not handled).
+*   VDSM is currently limited to only one Storage Pool, thus it's currently impossible to store the Engine VM not in the same Storage Pool as other VMs that will be managed.

 # Comments and Discussion

 *   Refer to [Talk:Self Hosted Engine](Talk:Self Hosted Engine)